Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Anderson-type Mixing (ATM) methods

 \section{Anderson-type Mixing (ATM) methods}

 \textit{Anderson Acceleration} ({AA}) (also known as \textit{Anderson Mixing}) is a technique originally presented in \cite{ander} for solving systems of nonlinear equations written as $F({\mathbf s})= G({\mathbf s}) - {\mathbf s}= 0$.
-In this section, we generalize the basic version of {AA} as given by Walker and Ni \cite{WalkerNi2011}, or Ni \cite{thni} in his thesis, or by Higham and Strabi\'c \cite{a4}.
+In this section, we generalize the basic version of {AA} as given by Walker and Ni \cite{WalkerNi2011} or by Higham and Strabi\'c \cite{a4}.
 The main idea of this generalization is that a procedure similar to Anderson Acceleration can be built up with any of the Shanks transformations.
-We will name such methods {\it Anderson-type Mixing} (ATM) to emphasize the fact that, as it will be explained, these methods use a continuous updating scheme which {\it mixes} information coming out from two different sequences.
+We will name such methods {\it Anderson-type Mixing} (ATM) to emphasize the fact that, as it will be explained, these methods use a Continuous-Updating scheme which {\it mixes} information coming out from two different sequences.

-Indeed, in the framework of the continuous updating scheme presented in Section \ref{sec:continuos_updating}, two different sequences are generated, i.e., the continuously updated sequence $(\mathbf{s}_j)$ on the one hand, and the sequence $(G(\mathbf{s}_j))$ on the other.
+Indeed, in the framework of the Continuous-Updating scheme presented in Section \ref{sec:continuos_updating}, two different sequences are generated, i.e., the continuously updated sequence $(\mathbf{s}_j)$ on the one hand, and the sequence $(G(\mathbf{s}_j))$ on the other.
 The main feature of the Anderson-Mixing strategy is that it combines the information coming from these two sequences in order to obtain a better acceleration procedure.
-We will prove that it coincides with a Quasi-Newton strategy.
+We will prove that it coincides with a quasi-Newton strategy.
 Since, in this case, the sequence $(\mathbf{s}_j)$ is not generated by a \textit{fixed point iteration}, we also consider the sequence $(\mathbf{f}_j)$, where $\mathbf{f}_j= G(\mathbf{s}_j)-\mathbf{s}_j= \mathbf{g}_j-\mathbf{s}_j$, that do not coincide with the sequence $(\Delta \mathbf{s}_j)$.